-Made with organic grown ingredients, can be more expensive as all organic foods tend to be due to the specific way they are grown.
+Made with organically grown ingredients, it can be more expensive as all organic foods tend to be due to the specific way they are grown.
 It can be found as dry food, canned or small treats.

 - Grain-free weight control dog food

-Specially produced for overweight dogs, it has a low energy density with increased protein and fiber content.
+Specially produced for overweight dogs, it has a low energy density with increased protein and fibre content.
 This type of food should be discussed with a vet before starting a dog diet.

 - Low-fat food dog

 It’s aimed at dogs that need to start a low-fat diet at the vet’s recommendation.
-This type of food has a formula that aids digestion, includes probiotics, and has a lower fiber content.
+This food has a formula that aids digestion, includes probiotics, and has a lower fibre content.
 It can be wet or dry.

 - Dog treats

 These can be used for praise during training or at home.
-Also, they are good for on the go snacking due to their convenient packaging in small pouches or packets.
-These treats consist of funny shaped dog biscuits, chewy bites, strips of dried meat or sticks.
+Also, they are good for on-the-go snacking due to their convenient packaging in small pouches or packets.
+These treats consist of funny-shaped dog biscuits, chewy bites, and strips of dried meat or sticks.

 - Dog food for a dog’s different life stages – puppy, adult and senior

-Probably, the most important for dog owners, is to feed their pets the right type of food for the dogs’ life stage.
+The most important thing for dog owners is to feed their pets the right food for their dogs’ life stages.

 Puppies need more energy and have a higher nutritional need to help them grow.
-Higher calcium content is also needed to support their bone growth.
-They need to be fed puppy meals until around 12 months, when puppies can switch to adult food.
+Higher calcium content is also needed to support bone growth.
+They must be fed puppy meals until around 12 months, when puppies can switch to adult food.
 Some producers also developed meals for junior dogs.

-Older dogs, over 7 years old, need senior dog food with a higher protein content, lower calories and less carbs.
+Older dogs, over seven years old, need senior dog food with higher protein content, lower calories and fewer carbs.

 - Dog food for different breed sizes

-The dog’s size is a must in taking into consideration the choice of food.
-To help with this, there are specialized pet shops or online review websites giving information on the best dog food choice for your dog.
+The dog’s size is a must in considering the choice of food.
+To help with this, specialized pet shops or online review websites give information on the best dog food choice for your dog.

 Recipes with friendly dog food ingredients can be found online and in dog cookbooks in book shops or on Amazon’s website.